evildmp/diataxis-documentation-framework/needs.rst

      - a reference encyclopaedia article
      - an article on culinary social history

-A clear advantage of organising material this way is that it provides both clear *expectations* (to the reader) and *guidance* (to the author).
-It's clear what the purpose of any particular piece of content is, it specifies how it should be written and it shows where it should be placed.

 Each piece of content is of a kind that not only has one particular job to do, that job is also clearly distinguished from and contrasted with the other functions of documentation.